 “Taking America back for God” is a common rallying cry in some American Christian circles.
 But is God asking this of his Church in America?
 And what does taking America back mean?

 The Scriptures never cast a vision of Christ as a King in need of political power.
 He’s not asking for it.
 What are the keys to Washington in the hands of a King who already holds the key to eternal life?

 There’s a tension here.
 Christians should not treat politics as trivial even though they are temporal.
 The good of our neighbor sometimes hangs on politics.
 The public square is one place where we pursue the common good for our neighbor.
 (Jeremiah 29.7) Even so, when political outcomes rise or fall, our neighbors may perceive true Christians being trivial towards politics because of our gospel hope that confesses “we seek a city yet to come” (Hebrews 13.14).
 So, Christians should engage in politics, not to “take back our country”, but to give good to our neighbor.
 We do this while living in anticipation of God’s future.

 The call to take back America for God assumes two things.
 One, that America’s best is rooted back in a past we must reclaim.
 Two, that America once enjoyed a unique divine blessing from a relationship to God.
-Andrew Whitehead and Samuel Perry, in their excellent book, Taking Back America For God, describe these factors at length.
+Andrew Whitehead and Samuel Perry, in their excellent book, Taking Back America For God, describe these (and other) factors at length.
 According to their research, Americans fall along a spectrum of Rejecters, Resisters, Accomodators, and Ambassadors

 Is America’s past a model for its future?